airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/wealthbox-crm-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Wealthbox CRM integration with ChatbotWorld
+# Wealthbox CRM integration with EleAPI

-## Wealthbox CRM Integration with ChatbotWorld
+## Wealthbox CRM Integration with EleAPI

-This documentation provides instructions for integrating Wealthbox CRM with ChatbotWorld.
+This documentation provides instructions for integrating Wealthbox CRM with EleAPI.
 By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Wealthbox CRM.

 ### Use Case

-This integration facilitates the transfer of lead details captured by your chatbot to Wealthbox CRM, streamlining your lead management process.
+This integration facilitates the transfer of lead details captured by your eleapi to Wealthbox CRM, streamlining your lead management process.

 ### Prerequisites